-For lower value purchases, formal competitive quotes are not needed, though it is recommended and is good practice to obtain at least two quotes from relevant suppliers before a formal purchase order is issued specifying the supplies, services or works to be procured and setting out prices and terms of payment.
+For lower value purchases, it is recommended and is good practice to obtain at least two quotes from relevant suppliers before a formal purchase order is issued specifying the supplies, services or works to be procured and setting out prices and terms of payment.
 Value for money must always be considered.